cloudquery/docs/docs/developers/sdk/table/multiplexer-and-deletefilter.md

 ## Multiplexer

-A multiplexer get a client and returns a bunch of clients:
+A multiplexer receives a client and returns an array of clients to execute in parallel:

 ```go
 func(meta ClientMeta) []ClientMeta